freeCodeCamp/chapter/CONTRIBUTING.md

 ## API Specification

-We use [Open API 3.0](https://www.openapis.org/about) to define the API structure of the application.
+We use [GraphQL](https://graphql.org/) to define the API structure of the application.

-You can see our full API documentation by navigating to http://localhost:8000/api/v1/docs.
+See the "Docs" and "Schema" tabs on the right side of the [GraphQL Playground](https://chapter-server.herokuapp.com/graphql), or locally at /graphql, for full API documentation.

 ## Database

-for any problems ping [@Zeko369 on github](https://github.com/Zeko369) or discord (Zeko369#6685)
+for any problems ping [@Zeko369 on github](https://github.com/Zeko369) or [chat](https://chat.freecodecamp.org/channel/chapter)

 <details>
 <summary>Expand to view a diagram illustrating the proposed schema for Chapter.</summary>